-Frequency setting is always done by the two steps of
+Frequency setting is always done by in two steps, as follows:

-- 1. Entering a new standby frequency to the desired value, and then - 2.
-Interchanging the new standby frequency and the previous active frequency by using the swap button ▼▲.
+- 1. entering a new standby frequency to the desired value, and then - 2. interchanging the new standby frequency and the previous active frequency by using the swap button ▼▲.

 Entering a new standby frequency can be done by